 6. Stop Complaining

 It is really unappealing when a person constantly complains and whines about everything.
 Remember that a complainer is always viewed by others negatively.
 Therefore, if you want to improve your interpersonal skills, you need to stop complaining.
-If you have dissatisfactions and you want to verbalize it, save it for the appropriate time and people.
+If you have dissatisfaction and want to verbalize it, save it for the appropriate time and people.
 Do not do it in the office or at work.
-You can just verbalize it privately to your family or close friends or maybe write it down in your journal.
+You can just verbalize it privately to your family or close friends or write it down in your journal.

 7. Make Sure to Communicate Clearly